Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Introduction

 \section{Introduction}

 Mixed-integer programming looks back upon a long history of successfully developing methods and algorithms.
-Although being NP-hard, algorithmic enhancements have lead to the result that even difficult instances can be solved to global optimality, often quickly, by modern algorithms and implementations.
-Nonetheless, there exist practically relevant instances which exceed the capabilities of state-of-the-art solvers.
-On the other hand, recent progress in quantum computation promises fast, high-quality heuristics for such problems.
-Although it is unclear whether this promise will realize and near-future quantum hardware considerably limits the size of treatable problems, quantum computation is a highly relevant topic that is currently studied in many research groups.
+Although being NP-hard, algorithmic enhancements have lead to the result that even difficult instances can be solved to global optimality, often quickly, by modern algorithms and implementations,~\tb{\cite{Bixby2000,Bixby2002,Koch2022}.} Nonetheless, there exist practically relevant instances which exceed the capabilities of state-of-the-art solvers~\tb{\cite{Gleixner2021}}.
+On the other hand, recent progress in quantum computation promises fast, high-quality heuristics for such problems~\tb{\cite{Moll_2018,Abbas2023}}. \tb{Important examples for such heuristics are quantum annealing~\cite{Tameem2018,McGeoch2023} and the quantum approximate optimization algorithm (QAOA)~\cite{Farhi_2014,Harrigan_2021}}.
+Although it is unclear whether this promise will realize and near-future quantum hardware \tb{strongly} limits the size of treatable problems~\tb{\cite{Guerreschi2019,JuengerLobe_2021,lykov2022}}, quantum computation is a highly relevant topic that is currently studied in many research groups.